 Click Here for tab for Fade to Black by Metallica

-The introductory acoustic solo begins just using a simple 3 string arpeggio, but then after the electric guitar solo has finished it ramps up into a more involved fingerpicking solo which requires playing both a melody and bassline at the same time.
+The introductory acoustic solo begins just using a simple 3-string arpeggio.
+After the electric guitar solo has finished, it ramps up into a more involved fingerpicking solo which requires playing both a melody and bassline at the same time.

 Stairway to Heaven by Led Zeppelin

 Click Here for tab for Stairway to Heaven by Led Zeppelin